mecan80/DS_projects/unit4_project/README.md

 # Unit 4 Project Information
 ~~~

-Here is where you will put information about your project.

-## Background:

-## Main question:

-## Data:
+## Background:  A bank wants to automate their loan approval process using data of loans from existing clients.

+## Main question: How can the bank leverage their existing loans data to pre-approve customers and market to them accordingly?

+## Data: The bank has provided a semi-anonymized dataset containing 606 successful and 76 not successful loans along with their information and transactions.